image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 const roiMap = fromMask(mask);
 ```

-In the end you should be able to get a map of all the regions of interest(black ROIs are colored here):
+In the end you should be able to get a map of all the regions of interest (black ROIs are colored here):
 ![Black ROIs](./images/threshold/ROIsColored.jpg)

 :::info
 It is worth mentioning an `allowCorners` option of `fromMask` function.
 You can specify if regions connected by corners should be considered as two separate regions or as one whole region.
-This option is set to `false` by default.
+This option is set to `false` by default (Different ROIs are colored in different colors).

 ![](./images/threshold/allowingCorners.svg)
 :::